neighbordog/poisontracker/README.md

 Installation
 --------------------------------------------------------

-Header over to https://mods.curse.com/addons/wow/273694-poisontracker and install it via the Twitch (formerly Curse) App.
+Head over to https://mods.curse.com/addons/wow/273694-poisontracker and install it via the Twitch (formerly Curse) App.

 How does it work?